kvvloten/samba_integrations/privacyidea/README.md

-# Setup Privacyidea with Samba authentication
+# Setup Privacyidea with Samba backend

 [Privacyidea](https://github.com/privacyidea/privacyidea) is a versatile multi-factor authentication system.
 When configured with Samba as backend users get MFA with their Samba user-id.